mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 As new foods were introduced to Bwap culture, Bwap cuisine was introduced to the stellar community.

 Examples of Bwap delicacies that are often enjoyed by other sophonts include:
 Appepa-tep: A fat purple worm with bright pink mottling and sharp mandibles that make eating this delicacy live slightly hazardous.
 Traditionally served live but can be cooked in a variety of ways.
 Bapawa-a-a-bap: A large purple fruit with thick skin, pink sweet flesh and a bitter, jelly-like stone served with a savory sauce.
-Dawa-daw Shoots: Brined shoots of the naw- naw tree with crunchy outside bark and soft undeveloped leaves within that have the texture of cheese and the flavor of candied anchovies.
+Dawa-daw Shoots: Brined shoots of the naw-naw tree with crunchy outside bark and soft undeveloped leaves within that have the texture of cheese and the flavor of candied anchovies.
 Kabapa-kapa-wapapab Grub: Fat spherical grubs with three tentacles served live.
 Kekepabweke-a: Thick brown vegetable pod served pickled and jellied in the bitter juice of the wak-a-wekapak fruit.
 Pawbawa-a-pawa: An astringent marsh grass served pickled in kappa-bawabaw mucus and accompanied by raw reepa-reep eggs.
 Reepa-reep Eggs: The eggs of the reepa-reep, eaten raw or pickled.
 Wak-a-wekapak: Pulpy red fruit with many large seeds and bitter juice, eaten raw or the juice used as a pickling agent.

 ### SOCIETY

-Bwap society is centered on the crèche, or Atta- wapawab, which can be considered analogous to a nursery and boarding school where young Bwaps are sheltered, fed and trained in the customs and traditions of their clans.
+Bwap society is centered on the crèche, or Atta-wapawab, which can be considered analogous to a nursery and boarding school where young Bwaps are sheltered, fed and trained in the customs and traditions of their clans.
 They are also provided with the technical skills and education necessary to be a productive member of an interstellar community.
 Bwaps are considered mature at 14 years and at that point enter a four year period of intense testing and training to determine how they properly fit into their place in the universe.
 At 18 years of age a Bwap is considered fully mature and may enter into an occupation or pursue further education depending on the results of their earlier training and testing.

-Bwaps who have become too old or infirm to pursue their former career or have chosen to retire, normally between the ages of 55 and 65 standard years, are also sent to the crèches where they act as teaching assistants, baby- sitters and spiritual advisors to juvenile Bwaps.
+Bwaps who have become too old or infirm to pursue their former career or have chosen to retire, normally between the ages of 55 and 65 standard years, are also sent to the crèches where they act as teaching assistants, baby-sitters and spiritual advisors to juvenile Bwaps.

 Crèches can come in many sizes ranging from a small affair supporting only a few dozen Bwaps to enormous organizations serving hundreds of thousands of Bwaps.
-The crèche is where the Satha-a-atta-wabapawab
-(Elders of the Crèche) sit.
-The Satha-a-atta- wabapawab serve their crèche by combining aspects of mentors, seekers, diplomats and philosophical leaders.
+The crèche is where the Satha-a-atta-wabapawab (Elders of the Crèche) sit.
+The Satha-a-atta-wabapawab serve their crèche by combining aspects of mentors, seekers, diplomats and philosophical leaders.
 One of their primary duties is to teach young Bwaps about the Wepawab philosophy, which governs a Bwap's existence.
-Additionally, Satha-a-atta- wapawab provide mediation and guidance for crèches and explore nearby worlds to gather information and experience that will aid their people and the pursuit of the Wapawab.
+Additionally, Satha-a-atta-wapawab provide mediation and guidance for crèches and explore nearby worlds to gather information and experience that will aid their people and the pursuit of the Wapawab.
 To make matters more confusing, Satha-a-atta-wapawab is the same term given to informal groups of elder Bwaps that serve as leaders, high government officials and the repository of 'law' (the traditional way of doing things).

 Females in Bwap society are held in high regard.
 The natural reproductive processes of Bwaps will only result in a female 30% of the time, making the population heavily-biased towards the male.
 This has resulted in females being protected and rarely seen in public.
 Nearly all females reside in the crèches where they assist in the raising and educating of the young, act as record keepers, assistants to the Elders and similar tasks.
 Only females that are, for whatever reason, unable to reproduce tend to be found outside the crèche.